ChristianSteger/Terrain3D/README.md

 **Known issues**

-Under Mac OS X, the current default version of xESMF that is installed with Conda might cause problems.
+Under **Mac OS X**, the current default version of xESMF that is installed with Conda might cause problems.
 This can be resolved by installed a specific version (xesmf=0.7.0) and adding

 ```bash
 os.environ["ESMFMKFILE"] = "<specify path to file 'esmf.mk'; something like ../miniconda3/envs/terrain3d/lib/esmf.mk>"